Skip to main content

 This is a big one for iron condors.

-Vega measures your sensitivity to implied volatility.
-Even if the stock price doesn't move, if the market gets scared and IV spikes, your iron condor could lose money.
+Vega measures your sensitivity to implied volatility (IV).
+If the market gets scared and IV spikes, your iron condor can lose money even when the stock price hasn't moved.

-You need to know if you’re short vol or long vol.
+You need to know whether you're short vol or long vol.

-Using the analysis or risk profile tools in your brokerage platform see the immediate effect on your spread’s net profit and loss by manually adjusting implied volatility by:
+Using the same tools, adjust IV manually to see the immediate effect on your spread's net profit and loss:

 Liquidity risk